SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 * Swift 5.2 (5.2.4)
 * Swift 5.3 (beta)

-That’s a lot of builds!
-That adds up to 40 builds per package, but that’s not all.
+That adds up to 40 builds per package, but that’s just the beginning.
 What if there’s a stable release and a beta release?
 The stable version might support Swift 4.2 and higher, and the new beta might drop support for anything less than Swift 5.2.
 Finally, as we also track the status of the default branch, we build for that too.
 Very quickly, we’ve arrived at a place where we might need to run 120 builds *per package*!
 With almost 3,200 packages in the index, that’s a *lot* of potential builds - about 380,000! 😅

 In practice, it’s less than that as some combinations don’t make sense.
 For example, there’s no way to build on Apple Silicon with anything less than Swift 5.3, and most packages don’t have a beta release, but it’s still a *lot* of builds.
 We’ve processed about 200,000 builds as I write this, and we’re still going.